Generate CSRF PoC

-You can edit the request manually, and click the Regenerate button to regenerate the CSRF HTML based on the updated request.
+You can edit the request manually.
+Click Regenerate to regenerate the CSRF HTML based on your edited request.

 Some points should be noted regarding CSRF techniques:

-- If you manually select a CSRF technique that cannot be used to produce the required request, Burp will generate a best effort at a PoC and will display a warning.
+- If you manually select a CSRF technique that cannot be used to produce the required request, Burp generates a best effort at a PoC and displays a warning.

-- If the CSRF PoC generator is using plain text encoding, then the request body must contain an equals character in order for Burp to generate an HTML form which results in that exact body.
-If the original request does not contain an equals character, then you may be able to introduce one into a suitable position in the request, without affecting the server's processing of it.
+- If the CSRF PoC generator uses plain text encoding, the request body must contain an equals character.
+This is necessary for Burp to generate an HTML form which results in that exact body.
+If the original request does not contain an equals character, you may be able to introduce one at a suitable position in the request, without affecting the server's processing of it.

 CSRF PoC options

-- CSRF technique - This option lets you specify the type of CSRF technique to use in the HTML that generates the CSRF request.
+- CSRF technique - Specify the type of CSRF technique to use in the HTML that generates the CSRF request.
 The Auto option is generally preferred, and causes Burp to select the most appropriate technique capable of generating the required request.